sharinglaw.net

 The ARC of Connecticut

 CT chapter of national organization that advocates for those with "intelletual, cognitive, and developmental disabilities."
-This site includes a page with links to all local chapters.

 Brain Injury Association of Connecticut